 If you’ve ever signed up for something without really knowing what it was going to be like, then you’ll be able to relate to Bob Hoskins.
 An old clip of Hoskins reflecting on his role as the 8-bit Italian plumber has resurfaced, and it’s pretty clear that he didn’t consider his time on the adventure comedy movie Super Mario Bros. to be his finest hour.

-In the clip, which seems to be taken from an unnamed documentary, Hoskins also reveals that he didn’t even know the movie was an adaptation of the classic Nintendo video game.
+In the clip, which is from a VH1 documentary, Hoskins also reveals that he didn’t even know the movie was an adaptation of the classic Nintendo videogame.
 The Oscar-nominated actor says “I didn’t even know it was a game.
 It was my kids that told me.”
 The revelation is followed by a brief pause, before Hoskins continues “I thought: ‘I used to play King Lear’.”

 The comments, which do at least seem to be firmly tongue-in-cheek, are sure to bring a smile to the face of fans of the actor’s work.
 Other than portraying Mario, the actor is best known for his role in neo-noir crime dramas, as well as his excellent performance in the classic Who Framed Roger Rabbit.